-Nobles Offers a Complete Non-Destructive Testing Service for Wire Rope and Lifting Equipment.
+Destructive and Non-Destructive Testing Services for Wire Ropes and Lifting Equipment

-Non-destructive testing of wire ropes involves using a Magnetic Flux Leakage Device passed over the rope to detect corrosion and broken strand of wire; providing a thorough complete inspection of the rope at the time of testing than external examination alone.
+NDT wire rope inspections use a magnetic flux leakage device, which passes over the rope to detect corrosion and broken strands of wire.
+This provides a complete inspection of the rope at the time of testing, which is more thorough than external examinations alone.

 Destructive Testing

-This type of testing should only be performed in a controlled and approved testing laboratory by a qualified individual to ensure safety and accurate test results.
+A qualified individual should only perform inspections in a controlled and approved testing laboratory to ensure safety and accurate results.

-Nobles testing facilities are NATA accredited which is a further demonstration of our commitment to provide quality.
-All testing provided by Nobles is conducted by a qualified individual in a controlled environment to ensure the safety of individuals and equipment and to ensure results are compliant with Australian Standards.
+Our NATA-accredited destructive testing facilities demonstrate our commitment to quality.
+All testing at Nobles is conducted by qualified individuals in controlled environments.
+This ensures accurate results and protects the safety of individuals and equipment in compliance with Australian Standards.

 Unlike standard visual inspections, which only assess the outer surface of a wire rope, non-destructive testing (NDT) uses a Magnetic Flux Leakage Device to detect internal defects such as corrosion or broken strands.
 This provides a more comprehensive assessment, ensuring potential issues are identified before they become critical.

 Wire ropes should be tested regularly as part of routine maintenance or whenever there is uncertainty about their condition.
 Many industries, particularly mining, have adopted NDT as a standard requirement to ensure compliance with safety regulations.
-Testing can be done while the rope is in use or during scheduled maintenance periods when cleaning and lubrication can also be performed.
+Testing can be done while the rope is in use or during scheduled maintenance periods.
+If inspected during maintenance periods, you can also perform cleaning and lubrication.

 Destructive testing is used to determine the ultimate break load of lifting equipment by applying tensile force until failure occurs.
-This method is valuable for assessing the strength and safety margins of new or sample wire ropes but should only be conducted in controlled, accredited testing facilities.
-Nobles’ NATA-accredited test labs ensure accurate and compliant results for safety-critical applications.
+This method is valuable for assessing the strength and safety margins of new or sample wire ropes.
+However, it should only be conducted in controlled, accredited testing facilities.
+Nobles’ NATA-accredited NDT labs ensure accurate and compliant results for safety-critical applications.

 CORE VALUES